prebid/prebid.github.io/prebid-server/features/pbs-storedreqs-java.md

 The auction will occur as if the HTTP request had included the content from `stored_requests/{id}.json` instead.

-## Partially Stored Impression-level Requests
+## Partial Stored Impression-level Requests

-You can also store _part_ of the Imp on the server.
+You can also store _part_ of the `imp` on the server.
 For example:

 ```json
 {